Richard Bleier: 2019–20

 Bleier returned from his lat muscle surgery in 2019, and was on the injured list from April 10 to May 16 with left shoulder tendinitis.
 He struggled at first, but improved as the season progressed.

 He finished the 2019 season 3–0 with four saves (the first of his major league career), five holds, and a 5.37 ERA in 53 appearances (one start; the first in his career after 159 major league relief appearances), though Bleier had a much better 3.68 ERA after the All Star break, and in 12 September appearances he had a 2.92 ERA and an 0.717 WHIP as batters hit just .180 against him.
 He walked only 3.4% of batters (in the lowest 2% of major league pitchers), and batters only hit barrels against him 3.1% of the time (in the lowest 3% of major league pitchers).
-He also had some of the worst batted-ball luck on ground balls in the American League, and after a dugout shouting match about defensive positioning with infield coach José Flores, he played in front of an infield that was not shifted for the final month of the season, and saw his results further improve.
+He also had some of the worst batted-ball luck on ground balls in the American League, and after a dugout shouting match about defensive positioning with infield coach José David Flores, he played in front of an infield that was not shifted for the final month of the season, and saw his results further improve.

 The Orioles agreed to a one-year contract with Bleier for $915,000 for the 2020 season.
 In two relief appearances for the Orioles in 2020, he was 0–0 with an 0.00 ERA.